TSE:CPX

 Capital Power is a Canadian stock, trading under the symbol CPX.TO (previously CPX-T on Stockchase) on the Toronto Stock Exchange (CPX-CT).
 It is usually referred to as TSX:CPX or CPX.TO

-In the last year, 15 stock analysts published opinions about CPX.TO (previously CPX-T on Stockchase).
-8 analysts recommended to BUY the stock.
-5 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is PAST TOP PICK.
+In the last year, 15 stock analysts issued a Buy, Sell, or Hold rating on CPX.TO (previously CPX-T on Stockchase).
+8 analysts recommended to BUY and 5 analysts recommended to SELL the stock.
+The latest stock analyst rating is PAST TOP PICK.
 Read the latest stock experts' ratings for Capital Power.

 Capital Power was recommended as a Top Pick by John Zechner on 2025-07-24.
 Read the latest stock experts ratings for Capital Power.

-15 stock analysts on Stockchase covered Capital Power in the last year.
-It is a trending stock that is worth watching.
+Capital Power is followed by 436 investors on Stockchase and is a trending stock that is worth watching.

 It takes time to build data centres, but remains a need for them and power.
 CPX has positioned themselves them in this demand.
 Valuation is good and are growing above average.
 They pay a nice dividend.